This guide is for authors who intend to submit a manuscript for publication in the IEEE Sensors Journal.

 Please do not send original submissions or revisions directly to the Editor-in-Chief or Associate Editors.
 Submissions to the IEEE Sensors Journal are to be made electronically through IEEE Manuscript Central, over its Webpage, http://mc.manuscriptcentral.com/sensors.
 The site contains instructions on how to proceed with downloading one’s submission.

 Authors are required to prepare manuscripts employing the double-column style template developed by IEEE.
 Normally, the length of a submitted manuscript should not exceed 8 pages formatted in double-columns.
-Manuscripts that exceed eight pages will incur mandatory over length page charges at the time of acceptance.
+Manuscripts that exceed eight pages will incur mandatory over length page charges at the time of acceptance (see below on this page for the related costs).
 Since changes resulting from the peer review may require additions to papers manuscripts, it is strongly recommended that authors practice economy in preparing their original submissions.
 The abstract of the submitted manuscript should be prepared according to the requirements.
+In particular, now a graphical is mandatory too.
+So, please, check at the template for manuscript to be submitted to IEEE Sensors Journal at the right template you find in this list of templates.
 Further general information on article preparation and submission, templates, etc. can be found in the IEEE Author Digital Toolbox.

 Even in case of publication not in OA, the author(s) or their company/institution will be asked, after the acceptance of a manuscript for publication, to pay a voluntary fee of $ 110 per page to offset the cost of publication, if they wish.